datanav/docs/hub/documentation/service-configuration/pipes/configuration-sinks-dataset.rst

    * - ``dataset``
      - String
      - The id of the dataset to write entities into.
+You should normally not have to specify the dataset id as the default value is the pipe id, and there should be a very good reason for the dataset id to be different from the pipe id.

        Note: if it doesn't exist before entities are written to the sink, it will be created on the fly.

        ..
 NOTE::

           The dataset id cannot contain forward slash characters (``/``) nor can it reference a ``system:`` dataset.
-     -
+     - The pipe id.
      - Yes

    * - ``set_initial_offset``